 Structural Clarity:

-Errors that most commonly disqualify proposals:
+Errors that commonly disqualify proposals:

 Three-Pass Editing Approach: